-And while it's not something we want to think about, don’t forget about medical bills you paid for a deceased dependent in the year they were paid, whether before or after the person passed away.
+And don’t forget about medical bills you paid for a deceased dependent, whether before or after the person died.

-Once you’re confident you know just whose costs are covered, make sure you don’t miss one.
+Once you’re confident you know just whose costs are covered, be sure you don’t miss any.

 Often-overlooked medical deductions:

 - Travel expenses to and from medical treatments.
-The IRS evaluates the standard cents-per-mile allowance each year.
-For 2014 taxes, the medical travel rate is 23.5 cents per mile.
-For 2015, it drops a bit to 23 cents per mile.
+For 2018 taxes, the medical travel rate is 18 cents per mile, up from 17 cents per mile in 2017.

 - Insurance payments from already-taxed income.
 This includes the cost of long-term care insurance, up to certain limits based on your age.

-- Uninsured medical treatments, such as an extra pair of eyeglasses or set of contact lenses, false teeth, hearing aids and artificial limbs.
+- Uninsured medical expenses, such as an extra pair of eyeglasses or set of contact lenses, false teeth, hearing aids and artificial limbs.

 - Medically necessary costs prescribed by a physician.
-That means if your doctor told you to add a humidifier to your home's heating and air-conditioning system to relieve your chronic breathing problems, the device -- and additional electricity costs to operate it -- could be at least partially deductible.
+For example, if your doctor told you to add a humidifier to your home to relieve breathing problems, the humidifier and additional electricity costs to operate it could be at least partially deductible.

 - Some medical conference costs.
 You can count admission and transportation expenses to the conference if it concerns a chronic illness suffered by you, your spouse or a dependent.
 Meals and lodging costs while at the seminar, however, are not deductible.

-But don't try to cheat on your calorie intake or the IRS.
-The diet program must be medically necessary.
-Acceptable situations include, for example, when a doctor recommends the regimen to reduce the health risks of obesity or hypertension.
+- Weight-loss programs, in some instances, might count as a deductible medical expense, similar to stop-smoking programs.
+But the diet program must be medically necessary — for example, if a doctor recommends it to reduce the risks of obesity or hypertension.